-Provision for post-sales client support and other provisions majorly represents costs associated with providing sales support services which are accrued at the time of recognition of revenues and are expected to be utilized over a period of 1 year.
+Provision for post sales client support and other provisions majorly represents cost associated with providing post sales support services which are accrued at the time of recognition of revenues and are expected to be utilized over a period of 1 year.

-Provision for post sales client support and other provisions is included in cost of sales in the condensed consolidated statement of profit and loss.
+Provision for post sales client support and other provisions is included in cost of sales in the interim condensed consolidated statement of comprehensive income.